MEDIC: Zero-shot Music Editing with Disentangled Inversion Control: Qualitative Results

 \subsection{Change Mood}

-\ Mood is an important attribute of a music.
-In the following figures ,we show the capability of MEDIC to change mood of a music piece.
-Here we edit the ground truth music piece with original prompt "a recording of [aggressive] electronic and video game music with synthesizer arrangements"and editing prompt "a recording of [peaceful] electronic and video game music with synthesizer arrangements".
-The change of Mood can be observed in the Mel-spectrum
+\ Mood is an important attribute of music.
+In Figure~\ref{fig:type4}, we show the capability of MelodyEdit to change the mood of a music piece.
+Here we edit the ground truth music piece with the source prompt ``a recording of [aggressive] electronic and video game music with synthesizer arrangements" and editing prompt ``a recording of [peaceful] electronic and video game music with synthesizer arrangements".
+The change of mood can be observed in the Mel-spectrum.